 Resilience assessment to inform the development of catchment action plans, regional strategies, and municipal planning.
 Three new additions to the project database describe some of the ways in which the resilience assessment approach is being applied in the field.
 Read more about the projects: Namoi Resilience Assessment and Catchment Action Plan, Involving Community and Agency Partners in the Goulburn Broken Regional Catchment Strategy, and Using Participatory Resilience Assessment to Address Local Food Security: The Case of Eskilstuna municipality.

-A new General Resilience discussion paper by Brian Walker and colleagues presents insights from a catchment management area workshop in south eastern Australia.
-The report synthesizes the components of general resilience and addresses how it might be assessed and managed.
+A discussion paper on General Resilience by Brian Walker and colleagues presents insights from a catchment management area workshop in south eastern Australia.
+The paper synthesizes components of general resilience and aims to stimulate discussion on how it might be managed.
 Read the paper here.